EtlcT/tp_CasaltaBadetti/data-engineering/tp-kafka-api/README.md

 ##### Questions
 * [ ] What are the benefits to use a Schema Registry for messages ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html)
+* guarantee the structure of the data, compatibility between data produced and consumed. data consistency, compatibility, evolution
 * [ ] Where are stored schemas information ?
+* can be sent with each message or to save bandwidth and storage configure a global schema registry
 * [ ] What is serialization ?
 [Help](https://developer.confluent.io/learn-kafka/kafka-streams/serialization/#serialization)
+* convert data into bytes so that we increase speed and reduce volume used
 * [ ] What serialization format are supported ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html#avro-json-and-protobuf-supported-formats-and-extensibility)
+* avro, json, protobuf
 * [ ] Why is the Avro format so compact ?
 [Help](https://docs.confluent.io/platform/current/schema-registry/index.html#ak-serializers-and-deserializers-background)
+* avro allow to store in binary format and get json human readable view
 * [ ] What are the best practices to run a Schema Registry in production ?
 [Help1](https://docs.confluent.io/platform/current/schema-registry/index.html#sr-high-availability-single-primary) and [Help2](https://docs.confluent.io/platform/current/schema-registry/installation/deployment.html#running-sr-in-production)

 ##### Code